 Years ago I’d read about using red cabbage to dye eggs, so I picked up a dozen white eggs and a large head of cabbage from the grocery store and got cooking.

-There are so many foods and spices that you can use to dye eggs but I was going for simple, and I really wanted robin’s egg blue Easter eggs, so I just went with red cabbage this time.
+There are so many foods and spices that you can use to naturally dye eggs but I was going for a simple and well, natural process.

 - large head red cabbage